robertblackwell/pico-microros/README.md

 ## A simple package to monitor the Pico Publisher

-Finally lets build our ROS2 python package py_subscriber and monitor the output from the Pico.
+Finally lets build our ROS2 python package `py_pubsub` and monitor the output from the Pico.

-From the project roote directory install the dependencies for the python package with"
+From the project root directory install the dependencies for the python package with"

 ```bash
 rosdep install -i --from-paths src --rosdistro iron -y